 But there’s hope!
-And this is where I see a promising future for edtech.
+And this is where I see a promising future for tech.
 Students without opportunities to use their target languages in their own communities can use Verbling to chat with native speakers.
 Teachers, too, can use this as a professional development tool.
-For more structured courses designed specifically for K-12 classrooms and language labs, Transparent Language offers real-time courses and customizable, curriculum aligned content.
+For more structured courses designed specifically for K-12 classrooms and language labs, Transparent Language offers real-time courses and customizable, curriculum-aligned content.
 Mango Languages describes itself as a “fun-infused way to learn a new language” with 70 plus languages on the platform.
-It’s a wide, virtual world out there with an increasing number of edtech resources on the scene.
+It’s a wide, virtual world out there with an increasing number of tech resources on the scene.

 In Armenian, a language I began learning in a university classroom, there’s an idiom that translates roughly to, “The more languages you know, the more people you become.”
 Increasingly sophisticated in-ear devices may one day be able to translate this idiom, but it’s less likely that they’ll be able to impart the emotions and memories you’d get by sticking it out for the long haul.